BeatriceAjayi/Hello-world/README.txt

-# Hello-world
+# Hello everyone
-First time using Github,much to work with and learn
+First time using Github, much to work with and learn